DaveVoorhis/Spoing/Demos/README.md

 The Web demos will start up a Web server which will remain running until explicitly terminated via Ctrl-c.
 When the server starts, it will show the URL to access the application.

+**NOTE:** Converting from Ant to Maven is a work-in-progress.
+If you see this note, it means the provided shell scripts don't work.
+That will be rectified shortly.